 - A personal statement describing relevant qualifications, goals, and program fit

 - Curriculum Vitae highlighting any prior research or teaching experience is recommended

 Our Ph.D. graduates leave the program with a thorough understanding of crime and the justice system.
 Students learn, apply, and demonstrate mastery of a variety of skills through research in criminology and criminal justice.
 The Doctor of Philosophy in Criminal Justice degree is in high demand in academic and other settings, like state and federal governments and “think tanks.”
 The demand for persons with advanced graduate degrees in criminal justice is expected to continue as agencies become more evidence-driven.

-Review of completed admission applications begins in early January.
-For best consideration, please apply by January 10.
+The review of completed admission applications begins in early January.

 School of Criminal Justice